edofrederix/flotationFoam/README.md

 }
 </pre>

 to `constant/fvModels`.
+Parameters are then read from the `constant/flotationProperties` file.
 Finally, your case should provide initial and boundary conditions for the `Nf.#` and `Nc.#` fields, which are the free and captured number concentration fields for section `#`.
 See the cases directory for a few examples.

 ## Contact & support

 For bug reports or support, feel free to contact Edo Frederix at frederix@nrg.eu.
-Please note that this code is not maintained nor regularly updated, and is only tested with OpenFOAM-10.
+Please note that this code is not maintained nor regularly updated, and is only tested with OpenFOAM-13.
 Questions related to other versions will thus not be answered.

 ## Disclaimer